 function LoadResString(ResStringRec: PResStringRec): string;

 This code will allocate 4 Kb of stack memory for local Buffer variable.
 This code does not call ZeroMemory or FillChar to initialize Buffer to contain all zeros.
 Therefore, Buffer will contain whatever was on stack before calling LoadResString.
 This "stack trash" usually includes a lot of function calls - which are not related to current execution path.
 RAW method will collect all these false-positive return addresses.
 See more detailed example below.
+You can minimize such false-positive entries by doing:

 Note: there is no need for RAW stack tracing methods for x86-64 platform.